What role does exercise play in the management of PD?

 Exercise is an important part of healthy living for everyone.
 However, for people with PD exercise is not only healthy, but a vital component to maintaining balance, mobility and daily living activities.
 NPF is studying exercise in the Parkinson's Outcomes Project.

-Every center agrees that they believe exercise is important to good outcomes in PD, and the data supports that.
-Doing exercise is associated with a better sense of well being, even across stages and severity of the disease.
+Every NPF Center of Excellence agrees that they believe exercise is important to good outcomes in PD, and the data supports that.
+Exercising is associated with a better sense of well being, even across stages and severity of the disease.
 This was expected: there is a growing consensus amongst researchers about the short- and long-term benefits of exercise for people with PD.

 Exercise can benefit in two ways: